The Boys of the Lough: Early years

-Their first album, called Boys of the Lough (1972) consisted of Aly Bain (fiddle), Cathal McConnell (flute), Dick Gaughan (vocals and guitar) and Robin Morton (bodhran and vocals).
+Their first album, called Boys of the Lough (1972) consisted of Aly Bain (fiddle), Cathal McConnell (flute and whistle), Dick Gaughan (vocals and guitar and mandolin) and Robin Morton (bodhran and concertina and vocals).

 Since the 1960s, the Forrest Hill Bar in Edinburgh had been a centre for folk singers and instrumentalists.
 In the pub, always nicknamed "Sandy Bell's" and now formally called that, fiddler Aly Bain played along with singer/guitarists Mike Whellans and Dick Gaughan in sessions.
 Aly Bain was from the Shetland Islands, and steeped in the Shetland style of playing.
-Meanwhile in Ireland, Cathal McConnell was an All-Ireland champion in both flute and whistle.
+Meanwhile, in Ireland, Cathal McConnell was an All-Ireland champion in both flute and whistle.
 He was from a family of flute players in County Fermanagh in Ireland.
 Cathal's musical collaborators were Tommy Gunn and Robin Morton.
 The two halves met at Falkirk folk festival in Scotland, and formed Boys of the Lough.

 In 1973, Gaughan left to pursue a solo career and the Northumberland musician Dave Richardson (concertina, mandolin, cittern) joined.
 This line-up was constant for the next six albums.
 Richardson was also a writer of new material.
 They played ensemble instrumentals and the occasional song, equally divided between traditional sources from Ireland and Scotland.

 Regrouped

 The Boys of the Lough 1978/79 tour was billed as their final tour.
-However they returned a year later with Regrouped (1980).
+However, they returned a year later with Regrouped (1980).
 Robin Morton had left to found a Scottish folk music label called Temple Records (featuring such groups as the Battlefield Band).
 The "Regrouped" line-up had two new members, and eventually fiddler John Coakley was added, who remained with the group for the next 12 years.
 Their 1980s sound also included Christy O'Leary from County Kerry (uilleann pipes), who had previously toured with De Dannan.
 Tich Richardson (guitar, bass) died in a car accident in Scotland in September 1984.
 In 1992, Boys of the Lough played at Carnegie Hall.